 Exploring every thread: Theme Selection

 This post is part of our exploring every thread series, where I, Kate, discuss some of the challenges I've faced in my journey as a Shopify merchant, and how I've been able to overcome them.
+Be sure to check out our first video, if you haven't already!

 This week I’m going to talk about my process for choosing a theme and deciding on colors and branding for my business.
 Your online store is where your customers will be introduced to your brand and picking the right theme will enhance their experience and understanding of your business.
 I talk to dozens of merchants about choosing their theme every week, so this was a great chance to turn the tables and choose a theme for myself.